 The purpose of the Plan is to promote the long-term success of the Company and the creation of stockholder value by (a) encouraging Participants to focus on critical long-range objectives, (b) encouraging the attraction and retention of individuals with exceptional qualifications and (c) linking Participants directly to stockholder interests through increased stock ownership.
-The Plan seeks to achieve this purpose by providing for Awards in the form of Restricted Shares, Stock Units, Options (which may constitute incentive stock options) or stock appreciation rights.
+The Plan seeks to achieve this purpose by providing for Awards in the form of Restricted Shares, Performance Shares, Stock Units, Performance Units, Options (which may constitute incentive stock options or nonstatutory stock options) or stock appreciation rights.
 Subject to approval by RHI's stockholders, this Plan supersedes the Existing Equity Plans, as described herein.